 You cannot maximize the value of that diversity while mitigating its risks to your product if you don’t agree on this definition, whether it’s in software or one of the industries software is currently eating.
 Tools will not save you — the good ones are all infinitely customizeable.
 People skills are great, but can still mask a poorly-managed product, which risks your team skipping happily off the cliff together, with the cold comfort that they probably won’t blame the PM on the way down.

-Despite the excellent work of Marty Cagan’s Silicon Valley Product Group and some emerging standards around tools like Aha!, Pivotal Tracker or Jira, methodologies like Agile User Stories and Acceptance Criteria, are few best practices that can be applied across product types or organizational cultures.
-There is no entry-level career path for PM to compensate.
+Despite the excellent work of Marty Cagan’s Silicon Valley Product Group and some emerging standards around tools like Aha!, Pivotal Tracker or Jira, methodologies like Agile User Stories and Acceptance Criteria, there are precious few best practices that can be applied across product types or organizational cultures.
+There is no entry-level career path for PM to compensate for this.
 The big guys like Google, Facebook and Yahoo try it with fancy rotational programs, but those are really just for hotshot climbers who would normally join Goldman Sachs, but got the memo that investment banks add zero value to the world.

 Either way, pedigree and even functional background likely matter less than just the raw talents of being smart but humble, intuitive but data-friendly, and willing to put in the work to understand the ecosystem and gain buy-in on tough choices.